 7. Laundy is… relaxing?

 I never thought I’d say I enjoy laundry, but there’s something relaxing about going to a laundromat (which often have free WiFi), hearing the whirring of the machines, and doing your loads all at once (one machine for clothing, one for towels, one for bedding).
 Sometimes we do it together so the folding goes faster, but I’m perfectly happy to do it on my own — and it gives us each some alone time.
-And, unlike at home where laundry feels constant, it feels freeing to dedicate just a few hours every 10 days or so to laundry.
+And, unlike at home where laundry feels constant, it feels free to dedicate just a few hours every 10 days or so to laundry.

 8. Full hookups are a luxury

 Many RV parks don’t have full hookups, or the full hookups are a lot more expensive.
-And of course with boondocking you have no hookups.
-Our R-Pod only has a 30-gallon black and 30-gallon grey tank — so, even on water/electric sites we have to be careful with our water consumption.
+And of course, with boondocking, you have no hookups.
+Our R-Pod only has a 30-gallon black and 30-gallon grey tank — so, even on water/electric sites, we have to be careful with our water consumption.
 The good news — it’s great for the environment.
 The bad news — sometimes you have to choose between a shower and washing dishes.